-Why use an ESL recruiter?
-Or better yet, why take advice from a recruiter who is telling you to use a recruiter?
+Or better yet… why take advice from a Recruiter who is telling you to use a Recruiter?

 Don’t limit your options by over-presenting your application.

-An important factor to consider when you begin your job hunt is deciding on which recruiting companies you want to represent you, and how many companies you want to work with.
+An important factor to consider when you begin your job hunt is deciding on which agencies and programs you want to represent you, and how many of them you want to work with.
 We’ll start off by saying; don’t look for over representation if you have specific location and school requests.

-If you have specific requests for employment then don’t apply to 10 different companies, it will likely have a negative outcome.
-Example: If you’re only interested in teaching in Seoul, only want private schools, don’t want any kindergarten level classes, and would like to start in June, then there’s only going to be so many schools that meet those requests.
+If you have specific requests for employment, don’t apply to 10 different agencies because it could have a negative impact on your job search.
+For example, if you’re only interested in teaching in Seoul, only want private schools, don’t want any kindergarten level classes, and would like to start in June, then there are only going to be so many schools that meet those requests.
 Additionally, out of those schools there’s only going to be a select number that are interested in your application.
-Many of the credible and established private English schools in Korea use multiple recruiters and there is a good chance that your application will end up being submitted to the same school(s) more than once.
-Once this happens the school is going to realize you’re working with a lot of agents and they may not make an offer.
+Many of the credible and established private English schools in Korea use multiple recruiters to source their teachers so there’s a good chance that your application will end up being submitted to the same school(s) more than once.
+Once this happens, the school is going to realize you’re working with a lot of agents and they may not make an offer.
 Secondly, the recruiters will likely realize that you’re working with an abundance of other companies and as a result they’re not going to waste their time presenting you to more of their clients.

-Please understand, we’re not saying that you should work with one company only, exploring your options is definitely something you should take advantage of.
-Just make sure that you take a balanced approach and things should work in your favor.
+Just to be clear, we’re not saying that you should work with one company only, exploring your options is definitely something you should take advantage of.
+We’re simply advising people to take a balanced approach in order to maximize their options.

-Please be advised: The public school programs (EPIK & SMOE) will only accept the same person’s application once; meaning, teachers who pursue jobs in this area of the market can only submit one application per semester.
+The public school programs (EPIK) will only accept the same person’s application once.
+This means teachers who pursue jobs in this area of the market can only submit one application per semester.
 Why?
-EPIK & SMOE issue jobs from a central office that coordinate job placement with recruiting companies.
-Once you’ve been submitted your name and number automatically go on file and if you’re submitted again by another source than you’ll essentially be listed as a double submission.
-Note: If you choose to work with multiple recruiting agents for jobs in this sector then the company who submits your application to the program head office first will essentially become your representative for the remaining stages of the application process and during your contracted term in Korea.
-Meaning, once you’re applications been submitted you can’t switch your representation.
+EPIK allocates all teachers from a central office, regardless of the recruiting company you’re using.
+Once you’ve been submitted, your name and number automatically go on file, if you’re submitted again by another program, then you’ll essentially be listed as a double submission.

 This is also an option, just make sure that you’re able to speak with other western teachers at the school before you sign the contract, and make sure the school knows how to guide you through the visa procedures.